Pressure Ulcers in Nursing Homes: Prevention and ManagementA Comprehensive Guide to the Literature for Personal Injury Lawyers

 Pressure ulcers pose significant medical-legal challenges in nursing homes.
 Failure to prevent or adequately treat pressure ulcers can be seen as neglect, leading to potential legal action against facilities or staff.
 Legal claims often focus on allegations of substandard care, with plaintiffs citing inadequate assessment, improper documentation, or insufficient staff training.
 Consequently, a proactive approach to prevention and thorough documentation of care are essential to mitigate risks, safeguard resident health, and protect against legal repercussions.

-The MediFocus Literature Guide to Pressure Ulcers in Nursing Homes: Prevention and Managementis available both as a soft-cover book and a PDF download.
-Order your copy today.
-Please see the side panel for more information.
+The MediFocus Literature Guide to Pressure Ulcers in Nursing Homes is available as a soft-cover book or a PDF download.
+When you order the soft-cover book, we also include the PDF format at no additional cost.
+Order your copy today!

 - Online access to the abstracts (summaries) of the articles.